 - Fringe benefits include: free practical knowledge of crisis intervention, time and budget management skills, leadership skills, staff shirt, and personalized name tag.

 - Weekly “on-duty” responsibilities in assigned area.

-- Fall pre-semester training sessions approximately 7-8 days in August).
+- Fall pre-semester training sessions (approx. 7-8 days in August).

-- Spring pre-semester training sessions (approximately 3 days in January).
+- Spring pre-semester training sessions (approx. 3 days in January).

 - Academic year contract covering Fall and Spring semesters.